moriarty/ros-ev3/README.md

 This project provides instructions on how to install ros_comm, the ros communication stack onto the EV3, which allows ROS nodes to run on the EV3 as long as their is a roscore running on another computer on the network.

-This project aimed to get ROS running on the EV3, however roscore itself isn't able to run on the brick directly.
+This project aimed to get ROS running on the EV3, however roscore itself ~~isn't able to run on the brick directly.~~ is very slow to launch on the EV3.
+If you need roscore on the EV3, see [issue #2](http://github.com/moriarty/ros-ev3/issues/2)

 Big thanks to the work done by those contributing to the [ev3dev project](http://www.ev3dev.org) & their github [issues](https://github.com/ev3dev/ev3dev/issues)